hjoncour/cascii/README.md

-# casci

-rust cli to convert stuff to make ascii art

-# casci - Interactive ASCII Frame Generator
+# cascii - Interactive ASCII Frame Generator

-`casci` is a high-performance, interactive tool for converting videos and image sequences into ASCII art frames.
+`cascii` is a high-performance, interactive tool for converting videos and image sequences into ASCII art frames.

 When converting a video, the output files will be placed in a directory named after the video file.
-For example, `casci my_video.mp4` will create a `my_video` directory.
+For example, `cascii my_video.mp4` will create a `my_video` directory.

 ## Features

-- **Interactive Mode**: If you don't provide arguments, `casci` will prompt you for them.
+- **Interactive Mode**: If you don't provide arguments, `cascii` will prompt you for them.
 - **Flexible Input**: Works with video files or directories of PNGs.
 - **Performance**: Uses `ffmpeg` for fast frame extraction and parallel processing with Rayon for ASCII conversion.
 - **Video Segments**: Specify start and end times to convert only a portion of a video.